Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 (Re)insurance contract terms are not subject to prior regulatory review, approval or regular notification to the Bank of Greece.

-The Insurance Contract Act provides guidance on balancing rights and obligations between the insurer and the insured, primarily with respect to consumer contracts.
-A number of provisions which introduce protective rights in favour of the policyholder, the insured or the beneficiary can be contractually deviated from in commercial cover regarding cargo transfer insurance, commercial credit, or sea and air non-life insurance.
+The Insurance Contract Act provides guidance on the balancing of rights and obligations between the insurer and the insured, primarily with respect to consumer contracts.
+A number of provisions which introduce protective rights in favour of the policyholder, the insured or the beneficiary can be contractually structured in commercial covers regarding cargo transfer insurance, commercial credit, or sea and air non-life insurance.

 Recent legislation on compulsory insurance, including third-party motor liability insurance, makes it mandatory for the insurer to receive payment of the premium first and then deliver the policy and start the cover.
 This provision is contrary to the general provisions of the Insurance Contract Act, which leaves it to the parties to agree the commencement of the coverage irrespective of prior payment of the premium.
 However, it seeks to ensure the streamlined operation of the motor liability insurance market to the benefit of the general public.

 Article 281 of the Civil Code establishes the duty of good faith in contractual relations, reading: “The exercise of any right is prohibited if it exceeds the limits set by good faith, by the commonly accepted principles of the society and by the social and economic purpose of the right.”

 This term can be implied by the courts in any contract; there is settled case law clarifying the duty of good faith in contractual relations.
 According to the Insurance Contract Act, all of its provisions are ’semi-compulsory’ in the sense that they operate in favour of the policyholder.
 Thus, policy terms in consumer contracts which are detrimental to the policyholder, insured or beneficiary will be null and void unless otherwise specifically stipulated in the Insurance Contract Act.

 What standard or common contractual terms are in use?